Conservatism in the United Kingdom

 Conservatism in the United Kingdom is related to its counterparts in other Western nations, but has a distinct tradition and has encompassed a wide range of theories over the decades of conservatism.
-The Conservative Party, which forms the mainstream centre-right party in Britain, has developed many different internal factions and ideologies.
+The Conservative Party, which forms the mainstream right-wing party in Britain, has developed many different internal factions and ideologies.

 History

 Edmund Burke

 Edmund Burke is often considered the father of modern English conservatism in the English-speaking world.
 Burke was a member of a conservative faction of the Whig party; the modern Conservative Party however has been described by Lord Norton of Louth as "the heir, and in some measure the continuation, of the old Tory Party", and the Conservatives are often still referred to as Tories.
 The Australian scholar Glen Worthington has said: "For Edmund Burke and Australians of a like mind, the essence of conservatism lies not in a body of theory, but in the disposition to maintain those institutions seen as central to the beliefs and practices of society."